zorin-egor/ImageDownloaderKotlinSample/README.md

-# ImageDownloaderKotlinSample
+# ImageDownloader sample

-Image downloader library sample
+<b>ImageDownloader</b> - sample app with ...

+- Used in this sample:
+    * lib - ...